THE HON TANYA PLIBERSEK MP

 Australians are working harder than ever, but they are not getting ahead.

-This week it was reported that wages have grown by about $3 per year over the last decade.
+This week it was reported that household income has grown by about $3 per year over the last decade.

 Yet corporate profits continue to soar and executive salaries have ballooned.